ezraroi/Human-AI-Collab/output/concepts.md

 1. Legitimation (Theoretical)
 Provides the answer to “How is AI dialogue philosophically valid?” — dialogical validity is achieved through functional properties (what the system achieves), not ontological properties (conscious alterity).
 This is the literature-facing contribution.
 2. Classification (Operational)
-At runtime, FT is the predicate that distinguishes transformative dialogue from productive tool-use or sophisticated monologue.
+At runtime, FT is the predicate that distinguishes **developmental dialogue (interaction-level)** from productive tool-use or sophisticated monologue.
 It classifies what kind of interaction is occurring.
 3. Diagnosis (Failure Analysis)
 When dialogical quality collapses at the interaction level, FT’s constituent structure provides the failure map — which pillar fell?
 - FA fails → mirroring, flattening, sycophancy